-The Annual Meeting of Shareholders (the "Annual Meeting") of New Peoples Bankshares, Inc. (the "Company") will be held on Tuesday, May 21, 2013 at 6:00 p.m. at the Abingdon office of New Peoples Bank, 350 West Main Street, Abingdon, Virginia 24210, for the following purposes:
+The Annual Meeting of Shareholders (the "Annual Meeting") of New Peoples Bankshares, Inc. (the "Company") will be held on Tuesday, June 2, 2015 at 6:00 p.m. at the Abingdon office of New Peoples Bank, 350 West Main Street, Abingdon, Virginia 24210, for the following purposes:

-- 1. To elect four directors to serve for terms of three years each expiring at the 2016 annual meeting of shareholders; and - 2.
-To approve a non-binding resolution to approve the compensation of the named executive officers disclosed in this proxy statement. - 3.
-To ratify the Audit Committee's appointment of Elliott Davis, LLC as the Company's independent registered public accounting firm for the year ending December 31, 2013. - 4.
+- 1. To elect three directors to serve for terms of three years each expiring at the 2018 annual meeting of shareholders; and - 2.
+To approve a non-binding resolution on the compensation of the named executive officers disclosed in this proxy statement. - 3.
+To ratify the Audit Committee's appointment of Elliott Davis Decosimo, LLC as the Company's independent registered public accounting firm for the year ending December 31, 2015. - 4.
 Act upon such other matters as may properly come before the Annual Meeting.

-Only holders of shares of Common Stock of record at the close of business on March 28, 2013, the record date fixed by our Board of Directors, are entitled to notice of, and to vote at, the Annual Meeting.
+Only holders of shares of Common Stock of record at the close of business on March 30, 2015, the record date fixed by our Board of Directors, are entitled to notice of, and to vote at, the Annual Meeting.

 It is important that as many shares as possible be represented at the Annual Meeting.
 Please read this Proxy Statement and submit your Proxy via the Internet, or by using the toll-free telephone number or by completing, signing, dating and returning your Proxy promptly using the enclosed postage-paid envelope.
-Your Proxy may be revoked at any time before it has been voted.
+You may revoke your proxy at any time before it has been voted.